HarshPatel5940/HarshPatel5940/README.md

 ## 🔥 Cool Projects
  Projects I have done
   - [**EzMs Backend**](https://github.com/HarshPatel5940/EzMs-Backend) is an API for Content Managment System and is a Passion Project for exploring the NestJS world.
-  - [Discord Helper Bot](https://github.com/HarshPatel5940/discord-helper-bot) is a Multi-Utility Bot in Typescript by Harsh Patel.
+  - [Discord Helper Bot](https://github.com/HarshPatel5940/discord-helper-bot) is a Multi-Utility Bot.
+There are multiple other bot built for client's in my personal repo's

 Projects I am currently working on
  - [EzMs FrontEnd](https://github.com/HarshPatel5940/EzMs-Frontend) is an cool FE for my CMS. [ WIP ]